Operads with trivial $\mathbb{A}$-actions: Acknowledgments

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-Y. Li would like to thank C.-H. Li and the department of Mathematics at South University of Science and Technology of China for the hospitality during his visit.
-Y. Li was partially supported by the National Natural Science Foundation of China (No. 11501237), the Characteristic Innovation Project of Guangdong Provincial Department of Education (2020KTSCX145), and the Natural Science Foundation of Huizhou University(hzu201804).
-Z.-H. Qi was partially supported by the National Natural Science Foundation of China (No. 11771085).
-Y.-J. Xu was partially supported by National Natural Science Foundation (Nos.
-11501317, 11871301), and China Postdoctoral Science Foundation (No. 2016M600530).
+The authors thank Yanhua Wang for her valuable suggestions.
+Y. Li and X.-G. Zhao would like to thank C.-H. Li and the Department of Mathematics in Southern University of Science and Technology for the hospitality during their visit.
+Y. Li was partially supported by the National Science Foundation of China (No. 11501237).
+Z.-H. Qi was partially supported by the National Science Foundation of China (No. 11771085).
+Y.-J. Xu was partially supported by Shandong Provincial Natural Science Foundation (No. ZR2024MA052) and National Science Foundation of China (No. 11871301).
 J.J.
 Zhang was partially supported by the US National Science Foundation (Nos.
-DMS-1700825 and DMS-2001015).
-Z.-R. Zhang was partially supported by the National Natural Science Foundation of China (No. 12101248) and the China Postdoctoral Science Foundation (No. 2021M691099).
-X.-G. Zhao was partially supported by the Natural Science Foundation of Huizhou University (No. hzu202001).
+DMS-2001015 and DMS-2302087)).
+Z.-R. Zhang was supported by the NNSF of China (No. 12101248) and by the Guangdong Basic and Applied Basic Research Foundation (No. 2024A1515013122).
+X.-G. Zhao was partially supported by the Guangdong Basic and Applied Basic Research Foundation (No. 2023A1515011690) and the Characteristic Innovation Project of Guangdong Provincial Department of Education (No. 2023KTSCX145).